alexhalbeisen/fundraiser-site/index.md

 - template: detail-content
   block: text-1
   headline: Fundraiser Shop
   content: <p>Love Yourself merch will be available to purchase on RedBubble.
-All
+100%
-    profits will be donated towards the fundraiser.</p><blockquote><p><a href="https://www.redbubble.com/people/alexhalbeisen/shop?asc=u" title="store"><strong>Shop the store</strong></a></p></blockquote>
+    of the profits will be donated towards the fundraiser.</p><blockquote><p><a href="https://www.redbubble.com/people/alexhalbeisen/shop?asc=u" title="store"><strong>Shop the store</strong></a></p></blockquote>
 - template: 2-column-media-element
   block: media-2